lschmid83/12-Step-Recovery-Guide/README.md

 # 12-Step Recovery

-12-Step Recovery is an pre-release Android companion app for recoverymeetingfinder.com.
+12-Step Recovery is an Android companion app for recoverymeetingfinder.com.
 When it is finished it aims to provide 12-Step reading materials, daily quotes, reading material, motivational images, an in-person meeting map and motivational speaker tapes.

 This repository contains the source code for the Android Studio Java project.